Whitepaper 'FinOps and cost management for Kubernetes'

 Unit economics for Kubernetes environment

-For Kubernetes environments calculating unit economics is extremely difficult because you can’t map your cloud cost on pods, namespaces, services and applications in your Kubernetes cluster.
+For Kubernetes environments, calculating unit economics is extremely difficult because you can’t map your cloud cost on pods, namespaces, services, and applications in your Kubernetes cluster.
 You know how much you pay for nodes, you can calculate the cost of the whole cluster using the recommendations above depending on if your cluster runs in a private or a public cloud.
-But then you need to figure out how to distribute the cluster expenses between pods, services and applications.
-Also, it is a very complex task to track a pod creation and destruction to properly get historical data and calculate the cost for it.
-You need to use libraries like Prometheus and Cost Analyzer to get historical data and monitor information, calculate idle resources and divide the cost of Kubernetes nodes across pods at every moment of time.
-You need to have labels for all their applications, namespaces and services in your Kubernetes cluster so you can properly group the resources and expenses.
+But then, you need to figure out how to distribute the cluster expenses between pods, services, and applications.
+Also, tracking a pod’s creation and destruction is a very complex, as it requires getting historical data and calculating its cost properly.
+You need to use libraries like Prometheus and Cost Analyzer to get historical data and monitor information, calculate idle resources, and divide the cost of Kubernetes nodes across pods at every moment.
+You need labels for all their applications, namespaces, and services in your Kubernetes cluster so you can properly group the resources and expenses.

 Our product, OptScale, can help with it, as it gives full visibility, optimizes IT costs and engages your engineers in cloud cost-saving, plus provides all the necessary Kubernetes or cloud environment cost details required to get accurate unit economics for Kubernetes and traditional workloads.